mcumpl/react-lightweight-tooltip/README.md

-# react-lightweight-tooltip - Lightweight React.js tooltip component
+# react-lightweight-tooltip - A lightweight React.js tooltip component using inline-styling

 ## About
-I recently needed a lightweight tooltip component that:
+I recently needed a lightweight but powerful React.js tooltip component that:

-* Uses inline-styles (for easy composing of specialized components)
+* Uses inline-styles (easy composing of specialized components)
-* Utilizes React.js Event System (does tooltip need more than onMouseEnter and onMouseLeave?)
+* Utilizes React.js Event System (does a tooltip need more than onMouseEnter and onMouseLeave?)
 * Is small and ideally has no external dependencies
-* Is applicable on a long lists (eg. transactions)
+* Is applicable on a long lists (eg. financial transactions)
 * Its content can be composed of elements (links, images etc.)
-* Works well on mobile devices by default
+* Works well on mobile devices by default (is responsive)

 And I couldn't find any, So I decided to write one.